rhiknow55/rhiknow55.github.io/README.md

 -	Analyzing player data to plot out playthrough rate, player drop off, and time spent via Python using pandas and Jupyter.

 Acquired Skills: JIRA, Figma, UX Flows, Python3, pandas, Jupyter

+### WIP Game!

+I'm currently working as a developer on a new game with Raccoopack Studios.

+We are currently in prototyping phase, so more information to come!

 ## Hackathons / Gamejams